mattvenn/multi-project-harness/README.md

 ## Context 1: add to multi-project-harness

 * add design as a submodule
+* add sources to includes.v
+* add sources to Makefile for cocotb test
 * add a test to the test_harness.py

 ## Context 2: Caravel